arcweave/arcweave-unity-plugin/README.md

 # Arcweave Plugin for Unity

 This plugin is for importing [Arcweave](https://arcweave.com/) projects into Unity.
-It uses the Arcweave data exported via "Export for Unity" (available to Pro and Team users) or fetched via Arcweave's web API (available only to Team users).
+It uses the Arcweave data exported from **Share & export > Export > Engine > Export for Unity** (available to all Arcweave users) or fetched via Arcweave's web API (available only to Team users).

 ## Plugin installation